amwells-git/NotMantaro/README.md

 This project was to revive the daily system implemented by the Montaro Discord Bot when it went End-of-Service on March 1st, 2024 for a personal Discord server.
 As I did not need the full capabilites of the original Montaro, I used Discord.js to develop a smaller bot that replicated the Montaro dailies system.
+I have also implemented the 'Guess That Pokémon' game from Montaro.

 ## Packages